-Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 $\,$ he Registrant [X] Party other than the Registrant [] Check the a appropriate box: [] [x] [] Def: liminary Proxy Statement initive Proxy Statement initive Additional Materials iciting Material Pursuant toss.240.14a-11(c) orss.240.14a-12 PEREGRINE PHARMACEUTICALS, INC. (Name of Registrant as Specified In Its Charter) 1) of Person(s) Filing Proxy Statement, if other than the Registrant) Paymer nt of Filing Fee (Check the appropriate box): [X] [] ee required computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
+Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 $\,$ he Registrant [X] Party other than the Registrant [] Check the appropriate box: [X] [] [] De De eliminary Proxy Statement finitive Proxy Statement finitive Additional Materials liciting Material Pursuant to ss.240.14a-11(c) or ss.240.14a-12 PEREGRINE PHARMACEUTICALS, INC. (Name of Registrant as Specified In Its Charter) 1) of Person(s) Filing Proxy Statement, if other than the Registrant) Paymer nt of Filing Fee (Check the appropriate box): [X] [] ee required computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
 1) Title of each class of securities to which transaction applies: 2) Aggregate number of securities to which transaction applies: 3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11.
-4) Proposed maximum aggregate value of transaction: Set forth the amount on which the filing fee is calculated and state how it was determined. [] Chec Act fee previously paid by written preliminary materials. k box if any part of the fee is offset as provided by Exchange Rule 0-11(a)(2) and identify the filing for which the offsetting was paid previously.
-Identify the previous filing by registration ement number, or the Form or Schedule and the date of its filing. , Amount previously paid: 2) Form, Schedule or Registration Statement No.: 3) Filing Party: Date Filed:
+4) Set Proposed maximum aggregate value of transaction: [] Chec Act fee previously paid by written preliminary materials. k box if any part of the fee is offset as provided by Exchange Rule 0-11(a)(2) and identify the filing for which the offsetting was paid previously.
+Identify the previous filing by registration ement number, or the Form or Schedule and the date of its filing.
+1) Amount previously paid: , Form, Schedule or Registration Statement No.: Filing Party: 4) Date Filed: